Don’t Map Me In

 Love So Deep

-The Bible might be unfamiliar territory to a lot of readers (myself included), but the majority of persons may have heard or read the following well-known passage.
+The Bible might be unfamiliar territory to a lot of readers (myself included), but the majority of persons may know of the following well-known passage.
 Found in 1 Corinthians 13: 4-7, the passage describes the nature and qualities of God/Love:

-By comparison, the egoic love of humankind can seem barren, or lacking, of any “real” Substance.
-It is a poor imitation, to say the least.
-Its nature is unstable, and its quality is often dependent on circumstances and/or behaviour.
-In many cases, this type of love is more appropriately described as the “thought” of love because it exists on the sliding scale of polarity.
-This is the reason why many persons experience a version of love that runs hot one day, yet frigid the next.
+By comparison, the egoic love of humankind can seem barren, or lacking, in any real substance.
+It’s a poor imitation, which is often unstable and dependent on circumstances and/or behaviour.
+This type of love might be termed the “thought” of love, because it’s based on the sliding scale of polarity.
+Such explains why many persons experience a version of love that feels hot one day, yet frigid the next.

 To know and express God’s love, we must become It.
-No shortcuts exist; there is no other way.
-We know that we are dealing with real–So Deep–love by the depth of our emotional capacity.
+No shortcuts exist; there’s no other way.
+We know that we’re dealing with real–So Deep–love by the depth of our emotional capacity.
 To pour forth as that which is pure, we must first be emptied of that which is impure.
-For instance: If the love that we profess is dependent or tainted by self interest, it is not pure.
+For instance: If the love that we profess is dependent or tainted by self interest, it’s not pure.
 If there are motives that are suspect, self-serving, or selfish attached to the love we express, such a love is also impure.
-If there is the faintest hint of getting, instead of the pureness of giving, we are dealing with imitative love.
+If there’s the faintest hint of getting, instead of the purity of giving, we are dealing with imitative love.
 Logically, this makes sense.
 As God is already everything, what could It possibly hope to gain?
 If, on the other hand, our love is abundant, non judgmental, and overflowing with sincerity, we have tapped the Golden Fountain of Love.
 At this point, we aren’t loving “like” God, but “as” God.

 Dare to dream (and care for one another).